yuchaojiang/MARATHON/README.md

   <img src='https://github.com/yuchaojiang/MARATHON/blob/master/figure/Figure1.jpg' width='600' height='300'>
 </p>

 **Table 1.** Analysis scenarios and pipeline design.
-The last column shows the sequencing of software that should be used for each analysis scenario. *By “normal” we mean samples that are not derived from tumor tissue.
-Broad copy number changes are not expected to cover the genome in the normal controls.
+The last column shows the sequence of software that should be used for each analysis scenario. * By “normal” we mean samples that are not derived from tumor tissue, which are not expected to carry chromosome-level copy number changes.

 <p align="center">
   <img src='https://github.com/yuchaojiang/MARATHON/blob/master/figure/Table1.png' width='600' height='320'>